bojanadejanovic/pogodi-zastavu/README.md

 ## Features

-- 🏁 **Interactive Gameplay**: Answer 4 multiple choice questions about world flags
+- 🏁 **Interactive Gameplay**: Answer 10 multiple choice questions about world flags
-- 🎯 **Random Selection**: Flags are randomly selected from a pool of 10 countries
+- 🎯 **True Randomness**: Flags are randomly selected from a pool of over 200 countries
 - 📊 **Score Tracking**: Keep track of your correct answers
 - 🎨 **Beautiful UI**: Modern, responsive design with smooth animations
 - 📱 **Mobile Friendly**: Works perfectly on all device sizes
 - 🔄 **Replayable**: Play again to improve your score
+- 🌍 **Bilingual**: Support for English and Serbian
+- 🚩 **Error Reporting**: Report issues with questions via email
+- 🎉 **Confetti Animation**: Special celebration for perfect scores

 ## Game Flow